East African Rift: Geologic evolution

-Prior to rifting, enormous continental flood basalts erupted on the surface and uplift of the Ethiopian, Somali, and East African plateaus occurred.
-The first stage of rifting of the EAR is characterized by rift localization and magmatism along the entire rift zone.
-Periods of extension alternated with times of relative inactivity.
+Prior to the rift's formation, enormous continental flood basalts erupted, uplifting the Ethiopian, Somali, and East African plateaus.
+The first stage of rifting of the EAR was characterized by rift localization and magmatism along the entire rift zone.
+Periods of extension alternated with relative inactivity.
 There was also the reactivation of a pre-Cambrian weakness in the crust, a suture zone of multiple cratons, displacement along large boundary faults, and the development of deep asymmetric basins.
-The second stage of rifting is characterized by the deactivation of large boundary faults, the development of internal fault segments, and the concentration of magmatic activity towards the rifts.
+The second stage of rifting was characterized by the deactivation of large boundary faults, the development of internal fault segments, and the concentration of magmatic activity towards the rifts.

 Today, the narrow rift segments of the East African Rift system form zones of localized strain.
 These rifts are the result of the actions of numerous normal faults which are typical of all tectonic rift zones.
 As aforementioned, voluminous magmatism and continental flood basalts characterize some of the rift segments, while other segments, such as the Western branch, have only very small volumes of volcanic rock.